wireapp/wire-server/docs/src/understand/configure-federation.md

           - domain: blue.example.com
             search_policy: no_search
     ```

+    This change is to cover the time window between upgrading the brig
+    pods and populating cassandra with the information needed (see
+    Step 3 below).

     Any later lookup of this information will return the union of what
     is in cassandra and what is in the config file.
 Any attempt to